Trippik/PfSense_Dashboard-Data_Collection_Server/README.md

 SYSLOG_POLL_INTERVAL = Interval in seconds at which to poll client instances for new syslog data
 SSH_POLL_INTERVAL = Interval in mins at which to poll client instances for SSH derived info

-*NB - The SYSLOG_POLL_INTERVAL must always be smaller than SSH_POLL_INTERVAL due to the method by which their functions are called, both of thhses variables must be integers*
+*NB - The SYSLOG_POLL_INTERVAL must always be smaller than SSH_POLL_INTERVAL due to the method by which their functions are called, both of these variables must be integers*

 ## Container Volumes
 The container will need a volume attached to it that is shared with the Data Processing container for the dashboard (https://github.com/Trippik/PfSense_Dashboard-Data_Processing_Server) mapped to /var/models to share ML models between the two containers.